-A Ranch-Style Home and Garage Renovation for Actress & Producer Jaime Ray Newman
+A Ranch-Style Home and ADU Renovation in L.A. for Actress & Producer Jaime Ray Newman

 The Little Fires Everywhere star turns a Los Angeles home and ADU remodel into a stylish living & working space

-- Homeowners: Jaime Ray Newman and partner Guy Nattiv posted their home updates and Los Angeles garage remodel on Sweeten
+- Homeowners: Jaime Ray Newman and partner Guy Nattiv posted their home and ADU remodel on Sweeten

 - Where: Los Angeles, California

 - Primary renovation: A repurposed structure creates a 350-foot living/office space, plus a space-opening update (and new master bath) on the main ranch house

 - Sweeten general contractor